Audrey Long

 Audrey Gwendoline Long (April 14, 1922 – September 19, 2014) was an American stage and screen actress of English descent, who performed mainly in low-budget films in the 1940s and early 1950s.
-Some of her more notable film performances are in Tall in the Saddle (1944) opposite John Wayne, Wanderer of the Wasteland (1945), Born to Kill (1947), and Desperate (1947).
+Some of her more notable film performances are in Tall in the Saddle (1944) with John Wayne, Wanderer of the Wasteland (1945), Born to Kill (1947), and Desperate (1947).

 Early life and education

-Audrey Gwendoline Long was born on April 14, 1922, in Orlando, Florida, the first-born child of English parents.
+Long was born on April 14, 1922, in Orlando, Florida, the first-born child of English parents.
 Her father, Christopher Stanley Long, was an Episcopal minister, a naturalized American citizen who served as a chaplain with the United States Navy; her mother Ellen Gwendoline Erskine.
 She spent some time in Hawaii where her younger brother John Stanley Long was born.
 She was educated at St. Margaret's School in Tappahannock, Virginia, Los Gatos High School in Los Gatos, California, and Disputanta High School, Virginia.
 She worked as a model before becoming an actress.

 Career

 In 1942, Long made her screen debut in The Male Animal playing a student.
 That same year she was cast as a receptionist in Yankee Doodle Dandy.
-Other bit parts followed in 1943.
+Other roles followed in 1943.
 In May 1943, Long played the character Dora Applegate in the Broadway production Sons and Soldiers.
-She returned to film work the following year, cast as Clara Cardell, the female lead opposite John Wayne in Tall in the Saddle.
-In 1945, she performed in another Western film, Wanderer of the Wasteland, playing Jeanie Collinshaw.
+She returned to film work the following year, cast as the female lead with John Wayne in Tall in the Saddle.
+In 1945, she performed in Wanderer of the Wasteland.